Lee Jae-yoon (singer): 2017-present: Solo projects

 Alongside his active singing and performance career with SF9, Lee has worked to develop his performance skills as an individual, pursuing many acting, modelling, and independent music projects outside of his SF9 group activities.
 His voice has been featured on original soundtracks of several South Korea web and television dramas.

 In 2016 and 2017, he released two original soundtrack (OST) songs.
 The song Thank you, My love (also called Dear My Love) was featured in both the web drama Click your Heart (Episode 6, Zu Ho's ending) and the Netflix produced drama My Only Love Song.
 The song Even If We Meet Again (also called Again, We Meet) was featured in the television series Girls' Generation 1979.
 In 2021, he released the song My Universe on the OST for the web drama Love in Black Hole, in which he also appeared as a lead character.
 In 2022, Lee debuted his first self-composed song, Stay with Me, with live solo performances in Seoul during his group SF9's Delight concert tour.
 Lee later released this song as a solo track on SF9's 12th mini album THE PIECE OF9 in 2023.

 As an actor, he is best known for his live acting and performance projects in Seoul, South Korea.
 In 2021 and 2022, Lee played a lead role in the historical fiction musical Founded.
 In 2022, he played lead roles in the musicals, Another Miss Oh and Seopyeonje.
 In 2021 and 2022, Lee also played the role of a 'love clown' in a play called Fantastic Fairy Tale.

 Lee's commitment to health and fitness was featured in an interview published in Men's Health Magazine (Korean edition) in February 2021.
 He was also featured on the magazine cover of the same issue.

 Personal life

 Military service

-On February 13, 2023, FNC announced that Lee will enter mandatory military service on March 21, 2023, where he will attend basic training at the 3rd Infantry Division.
+On February 13, 2023, FNC announced that Lee will enter mandatory military service on March 21, 2023, where he attended basic training at the 3rd Infantry Division.
+He served in the military band of the 3rd Infantry Division Baekgol ("White Skulls) Unit at Cheorwon, Gangwon-do in South Korea until his dischange in September 20, 2024.